PeigenLuo/unix-lessons/README.md

 ## Searching

 - Open `search.txt`.
-- In the first section, there are 5 words.
+Inside are 5 words.
 These words are scattered among a forest of files and directories.
 Your job is to find the filename that contains that word.
 (Hint: figure out how to use `grep`)
+- Inside the folder `garbage` there are exactly 7 files that contain a series of english words, rather than random garbage.
+Find their names.

 ## Executing Files